Lindsay Stalzer

-Lindsay Stalzer (born 25 July 1984 in Peoria, Illinois) is an American volleyball player.
+Lindsay Stalzer (born 25 July 1984) is an American volleyball player who plays for the San Diego Mojo of the Pro Volleyball Federation.

-As a professional volleyball player, she won the 2008-2009 Spanish Cup second place and Spanish League bronze medallist with Valeriano Alles Menorca Volei, 2011-2012 Swiss League runner up with Sagres Neuchatel, 2015 Thai-Denmark Super League second place with 3BB Nakornnont.
+She won the 2008-2009 Spanish Cup second place, 2011-2012 Swiss League runner up with Sagres Neuchatel, 2015 Thai-Denmark Super League second place with 3BB Nakornnont.
 In the Philippine Super Liga she won the 2014 Grand Prix first Best Outside Spiker and the 2015 Grand Prix Most Valuable Player and league title.
 She won the 2016 Finnish League championship with HPK Naiset and the 2017 Indonesian Proliga with Jakarta Elektrik PLN.

 Personal life

 Stalzer was born on 25 July 1984 in Peoria, Illinois.
 She has a Bachelor of Science in Mechanical Engineering from Bradley University.
 She is 185 cm tall 70 kg.

-She was State Champion in High jump in 2002 and silver medalist in Long jump from 2000 to 2002.
+She was state champion in high jump in 2002 and silver medalist in long jump from 2000 to 2002.
 She was chosen as the muse of a popular basketball team in the Philippine Basketball Association.

 Career

 Stalzer signed her first professional contract with the Puerto Rican club Aguadilla Divas for the 2007 season.
 The Spanish club Valeriano Alles Menorca Volei signed Stalzer for the 2008–2009 season to perform as an outside hitter.
-After the appointed Brazilian coach Emmanuel Haele was unable to enter to Spain for lacking a work permit and later forced to be replaced because of the time-consuming bureaucratic procedures, she was instructed to obtain it to avoid the same situation.
+After the appointed Brazilian coach Emmanuel Haele was unable to enter Spain as he lacked a work permit and later had to be replaced because of the time-consuming bureaucratic procedures, she was instructed to obtain it to avoid the same situation.
 Her club won the silver medal in the 2008-2009 Spanish Cup after losing in the final to CAV Murcia 2005.
 She also helped her club to win the Spanish Superliga third place.
 After the season spent in Menorca, she played the 2009–2010 season with the Spanish club Cala de Finestrat.

 For the 2010/11, Stalzer moved to Slovenia to play with Nova KBM Branik Maribor, having a fourth-place finish in the Middle European Volleyball Zonal Association League, MEVZA League, she then signed with the Swiss club Sagres Neuchatel, playing with them the 2011-12 CEV Cup, succeeding in the first round against the Serbian Radnički Belgrado but being defeated by the Greek AEK Atene.

 She returned with Sagres Neuchatel for the 2012–13 season, playing the 2012–13 CEV Cup defeating Irmato Weert from Netherlands, but lost to the Austrian Askö Linz-Steg in the 1/8 finals, as well as a fourth place in the league.
 The German club Allianz MTV Stuttgart was the home for Stalzer for the 2013–14.